julymoe/julymoe/README.md

 Web Developer
 -------------

-I'm a frontend, wordpress cms and laravel developer who has been building for the web in some capacity since 2007.
+I'm a frontend (Reactjs, Nextjs), wordpress cms and laravel developer who has been building for the web in some capacity since 2007.

 * 🌍  I'm based in Yangon, Myanmar
 * 🧠  I'm learning React , Next , Nodejs , React Native